 This accomplishes Vision Zero Action Item Vision Zero A-3g.
-Develop targeted engagement for middle and high school students and families in traffic safety through the Safe Routes to School program, with a focus on empowering youth leadership to promote safe transportation in their own school communities, prioritizing Communities of Concern.
+Develop targeted engagement for middle and high school students and families in traffic safety through the Safe Routes to School program, with a focus on empowering youth leadership to promote safe transportation in their own school

 This accomplishes Vision Zero Action Item Vision Zero A-3e.
-Develop suggested route maps for each school to identify preferred walking and biking routes; these maps will support communication with school
+Develop suggested route maps for each school to identify preferred walking and biking routes; these maps will support communication